cedardb/docs/content/cookbook/aws_dms.md

+---
-# Use AWS DMS to replicate data from RDS PostgreSQL to CedarDB
+title: "Use AWS DMS to replicate data from RDS PostgreSQL to CedarDB"
+linkTitle: "Replicating via AWS DMS"
+weight: 102
+---

 ## Overview